 The earliest references to Hatha Yoga are found in Tantric Buddhist texts as from the 8th century CE.
 Around the 11th century, Hatha Yoga got more form and outline in a series of texts, although it was still very much associated with techniques that focused on meditation and achieving spiritual enlightenment, instead of the much more down to earth physically focused Hatha Yoga we know today around the world.

-Today, Hatha Yoga is very often only practiced as a form of physical exercise, although, depending on lineages, teachers and practitioners, Hatha Yoga may be practiced for physical, mental and emotional healing, spiritual progress, including being a means to profound meditation and finally liberation and self-realization.
+Today, Hatha Yoga is very often only practiced as a form of physical exercise, although, depending on lineages, teachers and practitioners, Hatha Yoga may be practiced for physical, mental and emotional healing, spiritual progress, including being a means to profound meditation and finally liberation, Self-Realization, or Spiritual Enlightenment.